pantaluna/esp32_mjd_components/components/mjd_ds3231/_doc/01 ChronoDot V2 circular RTC module/README.md

 # Adafruit ChronoDot V2.0
 Differences with the ZS042 board:
 - Much smaller board.
-- It does NOT contain the EEPROM 24C342 memory chip from Atmel.
+- It does NOT contain an EEPROM 24C342 memory chip from Atmel.
 Which I do not need.
 - It does not contain a battery charger circuit.
 Which I do not need.
 - It consumes less current.